 Making electronic customs filing as easy as possible

-Solutions such as MIC's Customs Software (MIC-CUST®) offer easy answers to the sending and receiving of electronic data, both when filing with customs authorities and exchanging information with third parties like brokers and forwarders.
+Solutions such as MIC's Customs Software (MIC-CUST®) offer easy answers to the sending and receiving of electronic data, both when filing with customs authorities and exchanging information with third parties like a customs broker or freight forwarder.

 Advantages of customs clearance software solutions

 Having all the functionality for every country in a single location makes the process of filing customs declarations much easier and faster.
-One platform with an intuitive, uniform interface for all jurisdictions provides for better accuracy and reassures importers and exporters they are fully compliant at all times.
+Having one platform with an intuitive, uniform interface for all jurisdictions provides for better accuracy and reassures importers and exporters they are fully compliant at all times.

 Some of the other key benefits of these tools include: